The Reason

 • Michael on the radiation treatment table in his radiation mask

 Michael on the radiation treatment table, during treatment for his first cancer.
 The mask is to ensure that the beams go in exactly the right spots during every treatment.
+This picture doesn't show how he initially refused this likely curative treatment or how horrifying the 35 days he spent in this mask were for both of us.

 Current Activities